premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

-41. How can we make sure `main()` is the last thread to finish in Java Program?
+41. How can we make sure `main()` is the last thread to finish in Java Program?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)